How to build credit so it sticks

 Retail credit cards with low spending limits are also sometimes easier to get accepted for.
 You could also try applying for a secured credit card.
 On a secured card, you deposit money on the card to cover your credit limit.

-It’s important to slowly ease your way into the credit card world.
+It’s important to ease your way into the credit card world slowly.
 Open just one credit card and practice using it on smaller purchases.
-It’s easy to start spending up to your credit limit because you suddenly have access to more money.
+It’s easy to start spending up to your credit limit because you suddenly can access more money.

 However, you’re trying to build your credit.
 That means you need to be able to make your monthly payments.
-A good rule of thumb: Don’t buy anything on a credit card today that you can’t pay for with a withdrawal from your bank account today.
+A good rule of thumb: Only buy something on a credit card that you can pay for with a withdrawal from your bank account today.

-Why is a credit card good for establishing credit?
+Why is a credit card suitable for establishing credit?
 A simple low-interest credit card is a great way to establish credit because you can keep it for a long time.
-The "age" of your credit is how long you have had access to a line of credit and it’s an important part of your credit score.
+The "age" of your credit is how long you have had access to a line of credit, and it’s an important part of your credit score.
 In fact, it makes up 15% of your score.

 4. Limit credit inquiries

 Credit inquiries make up 10% of your credit score.
-The type of credit inquiry that impacts your credit score is called a hard credit pull.
-Examples of a hard pull include applying for a credit card, applying for a mortgage, or even a background check.
+A hard credit pull is the type of credit inquiry that impacts your credit score.
+Examples of a hard pull include applying for a credit card, applying for a mortgage or even a background check.
 If you have a lot of hard credit pulls in a short time frame, your credit score could go down temporarily.

-Since you’re working on building your credit, be strategic on what you are applying for and how often a credit pull is being requested.
-It’s also important for you to know when your credit is pulled and the difference between a hard and soft inquiry.
+Since you’re working on building your credit, be strategic about what you apply for and how often a credit pull is being requested.
+It’s also important to know when your credit is pulled and the difference between a hard and soft inquiry.

 5. Mix up your types of credit

-A history of various types of credit is important to your credit score and will help you build your credit.
+A history of various types of credit is vital to your credit score and will help you build your credit.
 Credit types make up 10% of your credit score.

-Different lines of credit and loans require different levels of responsibility, so having a mix of loan types is important.
-For example, someone who has successfully paid off an auto loan, made their monthly credit card payments, and is working on their student loans has a better mix of credit types than someone who only has a credit card.
+Different lines of credit and loans require different levels of responsibility, so it’s important to have a mix of loan types.
+For example, someone who has successfully paid off an auto loan, made their monthly credit card payments and is working on their student loans has a better mix of credit types than someone who only has a credit card.

 6. Get a cosigner

 If you’re starting from scratch, getting a cosigner on a loan could help you establish credit.
-A cosigner with a good credit score could help lower your monthly payments and get you a larger loan amount.
-When you co-sign a loan, both you and your cosigner are legally responsible for making payments on that loan.
+A cosigner with a good credit score could lower your monthly payments and get you a larger loan amount.
+When you co-sign a loan, you and your cosigner are legally responsible for making payments.
 It’s not uncommon for someone to get a cosigner on their first loan.

-If you need a student loan or auto loan, consider getting a cosigner with good credit.
+If you need a student or auto loan, consider getting a cosigner with good credit.
 Like an authorized user, this type of agreement requires a lot of trust.
-Both you and your cosigner's payment habits will impact both of your credit scores.
-An easy way to make sure there are no hiccups is to sign up for automatic payments.
-That way both of you will sleep well knowing the loan will be paid on time each month.
+Both you and your cosigner's payment habits will impact your credit scores.
+An easy way to ensure no hiccups is to sign up for automatic payments.
+That way, both of you will sleep well knowing the loan will be paid on time each month.

 7. Request an increase to your credit limit

 Why is it important to have a high credit limit?
 It comes down to credit utilization.
-Credit utilization is a ratio that looks at the amount of credit you use vs. the amount of credit that is available to you (your line of credit).
+Credit utilization is a ratio that looks at the amount of credit you use versus the amount of credit available to you (your line of credit).
 An easy example is to look at your credit card.
-Say you have a credit limit of $10,000 and your average monthly payment is $1,200.
+Say you have a credit limit of $10,000, and your average monthly payment is $1,200.
 Your credit utilization ratio on that card is 12%.
 This ratio is good.
 You want to strive for anything less than 30%.

 Credit utilization is a big part of your credit score.
 It makes up 30% of your score.
 Request an increase on your line of credit to help your score.
 You can usually do this on your credit card’s site or app.